-- 5. Drag the Chip Oscillators IP from the Clock & Management sub-section of the IP Catalog into the SmartDesign, Double-click the OSC_0 instance to open up its configuration window.
-Select the following as shown in Figure 22: - Select the check box On Chip 25/50 MHz RC Oscillator. - Clear the Drives MSS check box. - Select the check box for Drives Fabric CCC(s). - Leave the rest as default. - Click OK to complete the configuration.
+- 5. In the Catalog tab, under Clock & Management, drag the Chip Oscillators IP onto the Access_EXT_SDRAM tab.
+Double-click the OSC_0 instance to open up its configuration window.
+Configure the following items, as shown in Figure 22:

+- Select the On Chip 25/50 MHz RC Oscillator check box.

+- Clear the Drives MSS check box.

+- Select the Drives Fabric CCC(s) check box.

+- Leave the remaining options as default.

+- Click OK.

-With this, the On-chip 50 MHz RC oscillator has been selected to drive the input of the fabric CCC block instantiated earlier.
+The on-chip 50 MHz RC oscillator is selected to drive the input of the fabric CCC block instantiated earlier.